Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 - create a Typescript file that implements the `PluginFactory` from [`if-core`](https://github.com/Green-Software-Foundation/if-core)
 - install the plugin
-- initialize and invoke the plugin in your manifest file
+- initialize and invoke the plugin in your IMP file

 ## Step 1: Use our template repository